Faithlife/styled-ui/packages/quill-editor/README.md

 - `insertText(text, start, end, source)` - Inserts text at the desired location, replacing the content between the start and end indexes. `start` and `end` default to the selection indexes, or to the end of content if no selection is available.
 - `deleteText(start, end, source)` - Deletes text at between the given indexes. `start` and `end` default to the selection indexes, or to the end of content if no selection is available.
 - `getHTML(options)` - Returns the html representation of the editor contents.
+  - Passing `format: 'inline'` as an option will create html with inline styles instead of class names. \
+    DO NOT return this content to either `value` or `defaultValue`, as it will not be read correctly by quill.
 - `getEditor()` - Returns a reference to the quill editor api.
 (See the [Quill docs](https://quilljs.com/docs/api/))

 ### Plain text mode